snyk-community/view.and.data-nodejs-mongo.sample/README.md

 That samples are licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

+## Deploy to Heroku

+Click the button below to easily deploy that sample on Heroku (requires an Heroku account)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ##Written by